 Essential single-celled organismsPlankton is a vital food source for life in the ocean.
 Phytoplankton, algae and cyanobacteria, take up nutrients dissolved in the water, grows, and undergoes cell division.
 Biomass is thus produced, on which zooplankton such as copepods feed.
 The zooplankton, in turn, is eaten by fish and their larvae.
 Plankton therefore plays a key role in the biogeochemical cycle of the ocean.
 Disruptions to plankton development caused by climate change will thus have a critical impact on the functioning of the entire pelagic system.

-these animals are only a few 100 micrometres to a few millimetres in size, they are the most species-rich group of the crustaceans (around 14,000 species), and make up the largest share of marine zooplankton.
+The copepods Copepods belong to the crustaceans.
+They are found in both saltwater and freshwater.
+Although most of these animals are only a few 100 micrometres to a few millimetres in size, they are the most species-rich group of the crustaceans (around 14,000 species), and make up the largest share of marine zooplankton.
 Copepods therefore represent an important food source for fish and other pelagic animals.